The Artisans behind the Collection

 .

 Artisans from Teotitlan del Valle in Oaxaca, Mexico.
-Coutume collaborates with a family-run workshop, working on shuttle-looms.
-For the rugs, our weavers use 100% natural materials: virgin sheep's wool and biodegradable dyes.
+Coutume collaborates with a family-run workshop, working on shuttle looms.
+Our weavers use 100% natural materials for the rugs: virgin sheep's wool and biodegradable dyes.